 Michelle Pearce, Youth Education Coordinator

 Michelle brings a wealth of experience in outdoor and environmental education to the Youth Education team.
 She has delivered nature and outdoor recreation programs for the past seven years, including work at Blue Jay Point County Park, Green River Preserve and YMCA Camp Thunderbird.
 She holds a BS in Biology and is a certified North Carolina Environmental Educator.
-Michelle serves as Membership Chair on the board of the Environmental Educators of North Carolina.
+Michelle serves as President Elect on the board of the Environmental Educators of North Carolina.

 When asked what part of her job she enjoys most, Michelle comments, "I LOVE getting kids outside and seeing them get excited about a bird or a collection of acorns.
 My belief is, if you're not getting dirty, then you're not having FUN!"
 Her enthusiasm for the outdoors and our plants and animals is contagious, and encourages everyone around her to get equally excited.